onkursen/personal-finance-guide/README.md

+# *THIS GUIDE IS DEPRECATED.*

 # The New Grad's Guide to Personal Finance

-**Note**: I recommend financial tools and products in this guide.
-I do *NOT* receive any compensation for doing so; my recommendations are purely from my positive experiences.
+**Note**: I mention financial tools and products in this guide.
+I do *NOT* receive any compensation for doing so; my preferred tools are purely from my positive experiences.
+This is also not financial advice and is meant for informational purposes only.

 ----------